 You can count on PyPI (the Python Package Index) to provide packages that can help you get started on everything from data manipulation to machine learning to web development, and more.
-This can be a huge time saver, but resolving dependencies required between all the packages you need can also be a huge time sink.
-To be able to go from writing code to delivering complete Python applications in a production environment, you’ll need to master dependencies.
-That means being able to:
+This can be a huge time saver, but resolving dependencies required between all the packages you need can also be a huge time sink since pip doesn’t currently support dependency resolution.
+The ActiveState Platform is the only solution that currently supports both:

 - Add, remove and update dependencies

 - Work with dependency management tools, like Virtualenv, Pyenv, Conda etc. and also try modern solutions like ActiveState’s Platform

 ‘Dependency hell’ is an apt term for the vexation that can be experienced when trying to resolve dependency conflicts.
 Dependency conflicts occur when different Python packages have the same dependency, but depend on different and incompatible versions of that shared package.
 Because only a single version of a dependency is permitted in any project’s environment, finding a compatible solution can be difficult.